 Contact centers are required to analyze results upon the end of phone customer interactions in a methodical, consistent manner.
-Developing reports and keeping close control of operation in real time come in handy for such purpose.
+Developing reports and keeping close control of the operation in real-time come in handy for such purpose.

 Real-time monitoring is one way of maintaining and guaranteeing call control and quality.
-Given that, it allows to detect rooms for improvement in communication processes, either on the end of agents or contacts, or in the service scheme as a whole.
+Given that, it allows detecting an improvement in communication processes, either on the end of agents or contacts, or in the service scheme as a whole.

 In addition to this, it permits to collect valuable information on customer behavior.

 Another key aspect of “live” monitoring is keeping track of agent statuses (ready, unavailable, away, etc.) .

 As it enables supervisors to distribute staff members proportionally based on the tasks of the contact center; and the schedule of campaigns or feedback sessions.

 This type of monitoring features many more functionalities, including coaching; which is one of the most essential and useful resources of supervisors.
 When it comes to implementing strategies for improving the silks of agents according to their particular training needs.

 By means of call intrusion, supervisors can monitor the calls of any agent without being heard and listen to different parts of customer interactions to assess service quality.

 Thanks to this practice, contact centers can make sure that customers are provided with experiences consistent with their brand promise.